uab-cgds-worthey/rosalution/README.md

 - Updates your local `/etc/hosts` to support the local DNS redirect of localhost to 'local.rosalution.cgds'.
 - Creates a Python virtual environment for called **"rosalution_env"** within the backend directory
 - Installs Python dependencies within the virtual environment
+- Checks if `mkcert` is installed, if so generates self-signed certificates in `./etc/certificates`
+    - Generates two files, one .pem key file and one .pem cert file

 ```bash
 ./setup.sh